-\item[(iv)] $(T,X)$ is called \textit{uniformly almost periodic} (u.a.p.) if given $\varepsilon\in\mathscr{U}_X$, there exists a syndetic set $A$ in $T$ such that $Ax\subseteq\varepsilon[x]$ for all $x\in X$. \end{enumerate} Here ``thick set'' is weaker than the notion---\textit{replete set} \cite[Definition~3.37]{GH} that requires containing some bilateral translate $Ks\cup sK$ of each compact subset $K$ of $T$.
+\item[(iv)] If every point of $X$ is a.p. for $(T,X)$, then $(T,X)$ is called \textit{pointwise almost periodic}. \end{enumerate} Here ``right-thick set'' is weaker than the notion---\textit{replete set} \cite[Definition~3.37]{GH} that requires containing some bilateral translate $Ks\cup sK$ of each compact subset $K$ of $T$.

 Given $k\in T$, let $L_k\colon T\rightarrow T, t\mapsto kt$ be the left translation mapping of $T$.
 Then for subsets $K,A$ of $T$, we simply write